 Q: What is an advance fee loan broker?

-Q: Does AZDFI regulate all banks doing business in the State of Arizona?
+Q: Does DIFI regulate all banks doing business in the State of Arizona?

-A: No, AZDFI only regulates Arizona state chartered banks.
+A: No, DIFI only regulates Arizona state chartered banks.

 Q: What is the difference between a state and a national bank?